o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 - Explain how it would be taught to new and existing O3DE users.
 - Include any significant impacts to documentation such as; Required official video updates, required product screenshot updates (i.e. Editor UX changes), new documentation site sections.  -->

-- Posts by OpenRobotics in their social media
+- Posts by OpenRobotics and Robotec.AI in their social media
 - documentation in [o3de.org](o3de.org) and [docs.ros.org](https://docs.ros.org/en/jazzy/Tutorials/Advanced/Simulators/Simulation-Main.html)
+- tutorials, conferences

 ### Are there any open questions?

 - Handling integration of physics engine.
 - Timing of implementation and release.
+- Avoid coupling ROS2 Gem with PhysX5 Gem.